 Any observations between the two control limits are considered “in control”.
 Typically, I don’t spend a lot of time on them.
 Observations above and below the control limits are what I focus on studying closer because their “aberrant” behavior often offers the best chance to learn something new.

 If you have never used a control chart to analyze data, give it a try.
-It is one of the tricks I use to sort through a lot of data very quickly and prioritize where I dig deeper.
+It is one of the tricks I use to sort through a lot of data very quickly and prioritize where I dig deeper, I just recommend to use a VPN from https://privacyonline.com.br/ when doing this, it is always best to protect your data as much as possible.
 Excel has a function for calculating both the average and standard deviation of a data set, so the math isn’t really complicated.

 2012 AMERICAN DREAM STATE RANKING DATA CONTROL CHART